AbsaOSS/cps-shared-ui/README.md

 - go to `projects/composition/src/app/components/navigation-sidebar.component.ts` file and extend `_components` array (keep alphabetical order!)
 - go to `projects/composition/src/app/app-routing.module.ts` and add a new route for a new page
 - update available components list in `/README.md` (keep alphabetical order!)

+#### Generate API documentation

+Execute `npm run generate-json-api` to generate documentation for any changes in the components' API.